SoftwareAG/iot-cumulocity-advanced-asset-widget/README.md

 # Advanced Asset Widget for Cumulocity IoT platform
+This project contains the advanced asset widget.
+It is a custom widget, which is build upon the c8y-data-grid.
+Reason is that this grid already offers builtin functionality such as:
+- pagination
+- lazy loading
+- filter
+- sort
+- mobile layout
+and is continously maintained and improved by the Cumulocity RnD team.

+## Target of this repository

+The target is to showcase the c8y-data-grid by building a customizable asset widget.
+You can easily buid upon it and enhance the functionalities because of the feature richness of the c8y-data-grid.

+## Structure of this repository

 You can find a working demo under the demo folder.
-If you want to build the widget and use it right away, cd into the runtime-widget-template folder and follow the steps outlined there.
-The id of the widget is advanced.asset.widget
+If you want to deplyo the widget right away on your tenant, cd into the runtime-widget-template folder and follow the steps outlined there.
+The id of the widget is advanced.asset.widget.
 ##  Demo

 The demo is based on the latest tutorial app, cut down to just the dashboard components and with the advanced asset widget added.